STATUTES OF EURORAI

 2. The institutions shall be free to decide whether to be members or to withdraw.

 3. The legal status of each body shall be respected.

-1. Any regional external public finance audit institution from any European state may become a member of EURORAI.
+1. Any regional external public finance audit institution from any European state that has an interest in developing the aims and principles of the Association may become a full member of EURORAI.

 3. Withdrawal from EURORAI shall be effected by written notification to the Management Committee.

 4. The Management Committee may admit other public finance audit institutions as associated members with no right to vote and determine the conditions of said admission.
 The General Assembly shall confirm at its next ordinary session the admission of these associate members.

 5. The Management Committee may admit as observers other institutions and associations which deal with public sector audit, establish the conditions for an admission of this nature, and conclude those agreements which are considered necessary in this respect.
 The General Assembly shall be informed and shall give its confirmation on the matter at its next ordinary session.